meteor/meteor/docs/source/api/top-level-await.md

 There are a couple cases where adding or removing top level await from a module in a package could be considered a breaking change:

 1. If specific modules are require'd from a package.
 For example: `require('meteor/zodern:aurorae/svelte.js')`.
-When importing a specific module from a package, `require` changes its behavior based on if the module is async or not
+When importing a specific module from a package, `require` changes its behavior based on if the module is async or not.
 2. If a package that has lazy main modules is require'd.
 Unlike normal packages, `require` will return a promise if the lazy main module is an async module.
 Changing if the lazy main module is async or not should be considered a breaking change for the package.

-### Module execution order
+## Module and Package Execution Order

 Normally, modules are run one at a time.
 This was even true when using async code with fibers in the root of a module.
 However, top level await is different - it allows siblings (modules that do not depend on each other) to sometimes run in parallel.
 This can allow the app to load faster, which is especially important on the client.
 However, this could cause code to run in an unexpected order if you are used to how Meteor worked with fibers.

+This is also applies to packages.
+Packages that do not directly or indirectly depend on each other are able to load in parallel if they use top level await.

+Modules that are eagerly evaluated (added in packages with `api.addFiles`, or outside of `imports` in apps that do not have a main module) and not directly imported continue to run one at a time, even if they use top level await, since it is common for these modules to implicitly depend on the previous modules.